dluvizon/harskel/README.md

-# HarSkel

-## Human Action Recognition from Skeleton joints
+## HarSkel - Human Action Recognition from Skeleton joints

-This software is provided as additional material for the paper:
+This software is provided as additional material for the following paper:
 > Learning features combination for human action recognition from skeleton sequences

 ![Overview](images/overview.png)